Leptonic first-row correlation and unitarity waiting for further JUNO tests

-The author is greatly indebted to Yu-Feng Li, Zhen-hua Zhao, Shun Zhou and Ye-Ling Zhou for useful discussions, and especially to Shun Zhou for having worked together towards the ``TM1" (test menu one) lepton flavor mixing pattern in July 2006~\cite{Xing:2006ms} when he was still a graduate student.
-This research was supported in part by the National Natural Science Foundation of China under Grant No. 12535007, and by the Scientific and Technological Innovation Program of the Institute of High Energy Physics under Grant No. E55457U2.
+The author is greatly indebted to Yu-Feng Li and Shun Zhou for useful discussions, and especially to Shun Zhou for his kind help in plotting Fig.~\ref{Figure1}.
+This research was supported in part by the National Natural Science Foundation of China (12535007), and the Scientific and Technological Innovation Program of the Institute of High Energy Physics (E55457U2).